nobias-fht/advanced-scripting/docs/course/introduction/print.md

 important, and in fact, if you forget to do this, your code will fail.

 Ok, but here it doesn't fail?
 Well, depending on the instructions that you ran, it might not have mattered.
-But 99% of the errors you will get when writting your macro is going to be because of a missing `;` at the end of some line.
+But 99% of the errors you will get when writing your macro is going to be because of a missing `;` at the end of some line.

 !!! note "Don't Panic!"